Skip to content

 https://aws.amazon.com/ec2/pricing/on-demand/

-Name of the AWS EC2 Key pair that we will later need to access our clusters over SSH.
+Another parameter is the AWS EC2 Key pair that we will later need to access our clusters over SSH.
 In contrast to the AWS Access key, this key is not for accessing your AWS account, but for accessing the created EC2 instances.
 See above on how to create an EC2 key pair form the AWS web interface.

 Additional arguments are optional and for setting ready-to-use screening databases to download from Inte:Ligand's S3 resources.
 The possible database names are listed in below section.